-This course extends students in vocal communication, characterisation, teamwork, confidence and self management skills.
+This course extends students in vocal communication, characterization, teamwork, confidence and self-management skills.
 There are a number of performance opportunities, where students will work collaboratively in small groups and a major class production.
-Students will explore different genres of theatre and use these in their application of drama conventions to convey messages and themes in their performance.
+Literacy credits for reading and writing can be gained through level two achievement standards including script writing, substantial role, theatre form and the external exam.
+All standards are achievement standards.
 Students will develop skills in collaboration, creativity, building of confidence, empathy and communication.
-Studying Drama will benefit careers in law, medicine, project management, event organising, production management and the creative industries.
+Studying Drama will benefit careers in law, medicine, project management, event organizing, production management and the creative industries.

 Teacher in Charge: D. Moran